YuukanOO/uniformcss.com/get-started/customization/cdn-configuration.md

 ## How it works

 Behind the scenes, Uniform CSS provides CSS variable *hooks* with a fallback value.
 When these hook variables are defined in your CSS it will override the default fallback value.
-Using this method provides you with the ability to override and customize many of the default theme settings of Uniform CSS without the need for Sass.
+Using this method provides you with the ability to override and customize many of the default theme settings Uniform provides without the need to include Sass in your build process.

 ```css
 body {